Unlike other security products you may have seen before, Signal Sciences’ customers actually use our product in blocking mode.

 What is a decision?

 Instead of the legacy approach of blocking any incoming request that matches a regex, Signal Sciences takes an alternative approach by focusing on eliminating attackers’ ability to use scripting and tooling.
 When an incoming request contains an attack, a snippet of that request is sent to the Signal Sciences backend (see the Data Redactions FAQ to learn how this is done in a safe and private manner).
-The backend aggregates attacks from across all of your agents, and when enough attacks are seen from a single IP, the backend reaches a decision to flag that IP.
-Agents will pull those decisions and either log (when the agent mode is set to “not blocking”) or block (when set to “blocking”) all subsequent requests from that IP that contain attacks.
+The backend aggregates attacks from across all of your agents, and when enough attacks are seen from a single IP address, the backend reaches a decision to flag that IP address.
+Agents will pull those decisions and either log (when the agent mode is set to “not blocking”) or block (when set to “blocking”) all subsequent requests from that IP address that contain attacks.

 How do I trust the decisions you make?

-Our console provides transparency about which IP we flagged, when and why we flagged it, and what action we took (log or block, depending on which mode you’re in).
+Our console provides transparency about which IP address we flagged, when and why we flagged it, and what action we took (log or block, depending on which mode you’re in).

 What is the difference between “blocking” and “not blocking”?

 When an IP address is flagged, “blocking” mode takes action by automatically blocking subsequent requests containing attacks for 24 hours after the decision has been reached by the backend.
 Because “blocking” mode only blocks requests containing attacks, legitimate traffic is still allowed through.
 Attacks are blocked by returning a unique